 - Aperture Solar Filter: Reduces the sun’s rays protecting eyes and telescope.

 For more detail on the type and darkness of the filter that best fits your need, you should read to the end.

-I also have specific recommended products that I used and have found to be rated good to awesome.
+I also have specific recommended Filters that I used and have found to be rated good to awesome.
 They were picked for the improvement they gave for there entry level prices.

 How Do You Pick What’s Best For Your Need?

 Astronomy can be a worthwhile and intellectual hobby for a beginner to the professional.
 However, there will be instances when you will experience problems with getting a clear and vivid view of a celestial object.